NCSU-Libraries-DataCamp/courses-introduction-to-machine-learning/chapter1.md

         sum(is.na(Wage))

 2: Do some exploratory data analysis

         qplot(age, wage, data=Wage, color = race)

 3: We do not need the variable “logwage” for our analysis, so we remove it.

         Wage<- subset(Wage, select=- c(logwage))

 ```

 As we saw from the example on satisfaction ratings, predicting continuous variables gives results that are not exactly precise.
 So for this example, we will present our results in terms of categories.

 We will divide the `wage` column into 12 categories and add another column called `wage_range` to the Wage dataset.
 Each observed wage will therefore fall under one of these 12 categories.

 ```{r}
         wage_range <- cut(Wage$wage, b = 12)

         Wage$wage_range <- wage_range
 ```

-*** =instructions
+`@possible_answers`
 - Plot age against wage but this time make the color based on education.
 - Remove other variables not necessary for this analysis such as health, health_ins, region, race, year, sex, and maritl.
 - Call head() on Wage to check that our new column has been added.
 Observe that each wage falls within the corresponding wage_range.

-*** =hint
+`@hint`
 - Use subset() function to remove these variables as in  `Wage<- subset(Wage, select=- c(logwage, health...`

-*** =pre_exercise_code
+`@pre_exercise_code`
 ```{r}
 load(url("http://s3.amazonaws.com/assets.datacamp.com/production/course_5412/datasets/ml3.RData"))

 ```

-*** =sample_code
+`@sample_code`
 ```{r}
 library(ggplot2)